emsec/hal/plugins/dataflow_analysis/README.md

 ## Future Plans
 In the long run we plan on integrating the dataflow plugin in a more sophisticated way, especially with the GUI.

-* Create pybinds so DANA can be easily used via Python
+* Create pybinds so DANA can be easily used via Python (done -> https://emsec.github.io/hal/pydoc/dataflow.html)
 * GUI integration
   * Make DANA accessible directly in the GUI, e.g., right click on a module (or the entire netlist) and execute DANA.
-  * Make DANAs output visible in the GUI, e.g.,  create the register as HAL modules.
-* Gather necessary information from the gate lib directly instead of creating the utils first.
+* Gather necessary information from the gate lib directly instead of creating the utils first. (done -> integrated with net gate library system)

 ## Get in touch